How to Bake Bacon and Other Time Saving Tips for the Kitchen

 I am all about time-savers in the kitchen.
 One of my favorite time-savers in the kitchen is to bake bacon in the oven.

-Why would I need to bake bacon?
-I don’t have time to babysit it on the stove as I flip each piece to ensure even cooking.
-Nor do I have time to make sure no one gets hurt from grease splatters.
+The next favorite plus to this method is that when I bake bacon, I don’t have time to babysit it on the stove as I flip each piece to ensure even cooking.
+Nor do I have to worry about myself, or anyone else for that matter, getting painfully splattered with hot grease when the bacon is safely cooking away in the oven.

 Baking bacon makes it so much easier to prepare and frees up my hands to accomplish other tasks that need my attention – in or out of the kitchen.